filimor/school-management/README.md

 ## 💿 Usage <a name="usage"></a>

-Add notes about how to use the system.
+{TODO} Add notes about how to use the system.

 ## 🚀 Deployment <a name = "deployment"></a>

-Add additional notes about how to deploy this on a live system.
+{TODO} Add additional notes about how to deploy this on a live system.

 ## ⛏️ Built Using <a name = "built_using"></a>